 - 1 cup (150 g) raw cashews

-- 2 tbsp orange juice See Note 2
+- 2 tablespoon orange juice See Note 2

 For Coating the Bliss Balls:

-- 2 tbsp cacao powder OR desiccated coconut See Note 2 and 3
+- 2 tablespoon cacao powder OR desiccated coconut See Note 2 and 3

 - Wash the dates, dry them, and remove the pits.